wmenge/braindump-client/README.md

 As I want to be in control of my own notes and bookmarks, I've decided to take a shot at developing my own note takeing app.

-This project contains a very basic Proof-of-Concept-like HTML/Javascript based client.
+This project contains a HTML/Javascript based client for the [Braindump backend](https://github.com/wmenge/braindump-api).

 Created by Wilco Menge (wilcomenge@gmail.com), the code is hosted at [github](https://github.com/wmenge/braindump-client)